Table of Contents

 - They allowed their teenager to drive without a license.
 The minor caused a rear-end accident or any other type of car collision afterward.

 It is possible for the parent to be held liable in other situations as well.
-However, they’re not always responsible for every accident.
-You must take your case to expert auto accident lawyers if you are injured due to a minor driver.
-They will pick apart the incident to determine who is responsible for compensating you.
-They will also refer to the relevant laws and regulations that govern liability in a minor’s car accident, such as the following:
+However, theyโre not always responsible for every accident.
+You should consider bringing your case to experienced auto accident lawyers if you are injured due to an underage driver.
+They will investigate the incident to determine who may be responsible for the crash and what compensation might be available.
+They will also refer to the relevant laws and regulations that govern liability in a minorโs car accident, such as the following:

 Vicarious Liability

 Under vicarious liability laws, a person in charge can be held responsible for the wrongful or negligent actions of someone under their care.
-These rules normally apply to employers, but injury attorneys can also use them to hold parents accountable for their children’s harmful actions.
+These rules normally apply to employers, but injury attorneys can also use them to seek accountability from parents for their childrenโs harmful actions.

-Note that a parent’s vicarious liability is not limited to car accidents.
-The principle applies to any action that harms another person.
+Note that a parentโs vicarious liability is not limited to car accidents.
+The principle applies to any action that causes harm to another person.

 Permissive Use